scholarslab/engl-5559/herzig/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/1/12/Magnolia_Tree_Blooming_in_Prospect_Park.jpg">

 # Garden as Creole Space
 Nevertheless, Hadriana subverts the colonial origin and legacy of this garden by pinpointing it as a source of her rebellion, imagination, and passion.
-Hadriana purposefully uses common names as much as possible for the naming of the plants, and sometimes even mixes the scientific and vernacular names, but always situating the common name as primary.

 <param ve-image
        label="Ipomoea hederacea (Morning Glory Flower) by Francisco Manuel Blanco (1880s)"